 As mentioned earlier, the land under the bridge that spanned the sidings was filled in and the bridge, whilst still carrying a footpath no longer spans anything and remains, as I understand it, only because it supports a gas main which can be seen in the photos below.

-Prominent in the photos of the signal box above but equally visible in all photographs of Stella Gill looking from South Pelaw is the NCB shed, one of the largest buildings on the route, the end of which is visible in the photo below taken in 1966.
+Prominent in the photos of the signal box above but equally visible in all photographs of Stella Gill looking from South Pelaw is the NCB shed, one of the largest buildings on the route, the end of which is visible in the photo to the right taken in 1966.

 One of the few buildings on the route that remain, the pictures below show the NCB shed as it was on 30th November 2013 and 9th April 2014.